PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 ## Financing of decentralized games

-Although Paima allows games to subsidize gameplay, games can also choose to specify that users must pay a fee to submit moves in-game.
+Although Paima allows games to subsidize gameplay, games can also choose to specify that users must pay a fee to submit moves in-game (the standard business model for L2s).
 This allows DAOs to gain funding to drive development of their game or app.

 ## Future work